 Continue west on 4 Mile as it winds through wooded tracts and residential areas.
 You’ll soon reach Dean Lake Ave NE, named for the 100-acre residential lake it passes by.
 Turn right (north) on Dean Lake and it will transition into 4 Mile Road again.
 You may want to take a detour to Dean Lake Park (2268 Edgewater Dr NE), which has picnic tables and a public boat launch.
 It’s a great spot to fish for bass, pike, tiger muskie and panfish.

 Keep west on 4 Mile and you’ll come to the Plainfield Ave NE intersection.
 Plainfield Ave is lined with restaurants and shops, so you may want to stop for a bite to eat and a little retail therapy before continuing on another 1.4 miles to Briggs Boulevard NE.
 Turn left (south) on Briggs and follow it past the roundabout to Monroe Ave NE and Riverside Park.
-The largest park entirely in the city of Grand Rapids, it features walking paths, ballfields and a kayak launch on the Grand River.
+The largest park located entirely in the city of Grand Rapids, it features walking paths, ballfields and an accessible kayak launch on a lagoon connecting to the Grand River.

 You can follow Monroe Ave south into downtown Grand Rapids or cross the Grand River at Ann Street, just past Riverside Park, and pick up 4 Mile Road NW in Comstock Park.
-Continue west on 4 Mile for a few miles and you’ll encounter the southern edge of The Fruit Ridge, one of the world’s prime fruit-growing regions.
+Continue west on 4 Mile for a few miles and you’ll encounter the southern edge of The Fruit Ridge, one of the world’s prime fruit-growing regions and the reason Grand Rapids/Kent County is Michigan’s apple capital.
 Cruise the Fruit Ridge to view acres and acres of fruit orchards and shop for fresh-picked produce at farm markets like Ed Dunneback & Girls Farm (3025 6 Mile Rd NW), which also features a restaurant, craft brewery, live music, gift shop and more.

 Meyer May House in Heritage Hill, 2023